Suspect Arrested 3 Times In 24 Hours, Denver Police Officer Begs Judge To Not Release Him

 Avila’s first arrest came on Oct.
 25 just after 10 p.m.
 Police were called to an apartment building where a resident said a man had kicked in his front door and was inside his apartment.

-Police arrested Avila, who was jailed, charged, and released on a PR bond.
-Thirteen hours later, police were called to the Marriot downtown.
+Police arrested Avila, who was jailed, charged and released on a PR bond.
+Thirteen hours later, police were called to the Marriot hotel in downtown Denver.
 They say Avila was refusing to leave and saying things that didn’t make sense.

 “We are seeing too many cases like this,” said Denver Police Chief Paul Pazen.
 “This is part and parcel to the challenge that we continue to see where individuals that are involved in multiple crimes are being released out onto our street without supervision, without adequate support.”

-“Someone is going to get seriously hurt, or lose their lives, and possibly him,” Denver Mayor Michael Hancock told CBS4.
+“Someone is going to get seriously hurt, or lose their lives, and possibly him,” Denver Mayor Michael Hancock told CBS4’s Shaun Boyd.

 He says, in the case of Avila, Denver’s criminal justice system failed.